- What are the requirements for naturalization?

 Q: Are there any other exemptions for the English language requirement besides disability exemptions?

 A: Yes.
-The following two groups of people:
+The following two groups of people may be exempt:

-- Those who are at least fifty-five years old and lived in the U.S. as a permanent resident for at least 15 years are exempt from the English proficiency requirement.
+those who are at least fifty-five years old and lived in the U.S. as a permanent resident for at least 15 years.

-Q: Did I need to file anything to benefit from the age exemption of the English literacy requirement?
+Q: Did I need to file anything to benefit from the age exemption to the English literacy requirement?

 A: No. You simply fill out the N-400 like any other applicant.